-In today’s world, everyone uses the internet computing device such as smart phone, laptops tables etc. This device is used so users can communicate to each other via emails or social media, whether users uses the internet for online shopping or for entertainment.
+In today’s world, everyone uses internet computing devices such as smart phones, laptops, and tablets.
+These devices are generally used by users to communicate with each other via emails or social media, and to surf the internet for online shopping or entertainment.

-Overall, the internet had made our life more comfortable and efficient.
+Overall, the internet has made our lives more comfortable and efficient.
 However, there can be another side to the story.
-Many personal data and that of our businesses and assets which are stored in our own computers and within the system of others can be at serious risk but cyber security can protect, prevent, detect and respond to any cyber-attack.
+Many personal data and that of our businesses and assets, which are stored in our own computers and within the system of others can be at serious risk.
+Despite that, cyber security can protect, prevent, detect and respond to any cyber-attack.

 - Interconnected ICT hardware and software infrastructure

 - Data in transit and at rest on the networks

 In view of the above, the following definition of cyber security being adopted by the National Cyber Security Strategy is:

 It is the safeguards and actions that can be used to protect cyber domain from those threats that are associated with or that may harm its interdependent networks and information infrastructure.
 It strives to preserve the availability and integrity of the networks and infrastructure and the confidentiality of the information contained therein.